Class 11 Statistical Tools and Interpretation

 Range – The range of a data set is calculated by finding out the difference between the highest value and the lowest value of the data set.

-Standard Deviation – A standard deviation is a statistical tool which measures the dispersion in a data set with respect to its mean and is calculated as the square root of the squares of items from the mean values.
+Standard Deviation – A standard deviation is a statistical tool which measures the dispersion in a data set with respect to its mean and is calculated as the square root of the mean of the squared deviations from the mean.

 How to Calculate Standard Deviation?